Cabotegravir (By mouth)

 - Do not breastfeed if you are taking this medicine to treat HIV-1 infection.
 You can spread HIV or AIDS to your baby through your breast milk.

 - This medicine may cause the following problems:

 - Liver problems

-- Changes in mood or behavior, including depression
+- Changes in mood or behavior (including depression, suicidal thoughts)

 - This medicine will not keep you from giving HIV to others.
 Always practice safe sex, even if your partner also has HIV.
 Do not share needles or other items that may have blood or body fluids on them.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: